-Key audit matters (continued)
+Key Audit Matters (continued)

-Key audit matter How our audit addressed the key audit matter Revenue recognised from retail sales and related IT systems Revenue from retail sales amounted to AED 14.9 billion for the year ended 31 December 2021.
+Key Audit Matter How our audit addressed the key audit matter Revenue recognised from retail sales and related IT systems Revenue from retail sales amounted to AED 21.5 billion for the year ended 31 December 2022.
 There are complex IT systems in use which comprise multiple IT applications which are used to process large volumes of data pertaining to retail transactions that occur throughout the year.
-Moreover, during the year, the Group also migrated to a new ERP system.
 Given the complexity of the IT systems involved there is an inherent risk around accuracy and completeness of revenue recognized and consequently we considered this to be a key audit matter.
-The Group's accounting policies relating to revenue recognition are presented in note 3 to the consolidated financial statements and details about the Group's revenue are disclosed in note 19 to the consolidated financial statements.
-Our audit approach included the following: Understanding of the significant revenue processes and identification of the key relevant controls and IT systems; Understanding of the control environment and testing of the general IT controls over the main IT systems and applications involved in the revenue recording process along with review of controls implemented on the system migration; Evaluation of the design and implementation and testing of the operating effectiveness of automated controls residing in the main IT systems and applications involved in the revenue recording process; Assessment of the Group's accounting policy for revenue recognition against the requirements of IFRSs; Performance of the test of details on a sample basis to reconcile daily retail sales to cash collections and subsequent bank deposits; Performance of substantive analytical procedures over retail sales revenue by building an expectation on basis of quantities sold and regulated prices; and Assessment of the adequacy of disclosures in the consolidated financial statements relating to revenue.
+The Group's accounting policies relating to revenue recognition are presented in note 3 to the consolidated financial statements and details about the Group's revenue are disclosed in note 20 to the consolidated financial statements.
+Our audit approach included the following: Understanding of the significant revenue processes and identification of the key relevant controls and IT systems; Understanding of the control environment and testing of the general IT controls over the main IT systems and applications involved in the revenue recording process; Evaluation of the design and implementation and testing of the operating effectiveness of automated controls residing in the main IT systems and applications involved in the revenue recording process; Assessment of the Group's accounting policy for revenue recognition against the requirements of IFRSs; Performance of the test of details on a sample basis to reconcile daily retail sales to cash collections and subsequent bank deposits; Performance of substantive analytical procedures over retail sales revenue by building an expectation on basis of quantities sold and regulated prices; and Assessment of the adequacy of disclosures in the consolidated financial statements relating to revenue.